 About The Researchers

-The study was lead by Jens Jakob Andersen and assisted by Ivanka Andreeva Nikolova.
+The study was led by Jens Jakob Andersen and assisted by Vania Andreeva Nikolova.
 Andersen is a former competitive runner and statistician from Copenhagen Business School.
 Nikolova holds a Ph.D. in Mathematical Analysis.

 Use of content

 - We are happy to give interviews on the topic at any time.
 Reach out to Jens at email@example.com.

 - For web usage, any minor text sections, all data, and all graphics may be used as long as a reference is added to this original piece.

 - For print usage, reach out to firstname.lastname@example.org.